davidmasp/cookiecutter-nf-dmp/{{cookiecutter.project_slug}}/docs/output.md

 | outputA | .tsv | Table for output A |
 | outputB | .csv | Csv file for output B |
 |  |  |  |

+## TMP folder

+Some pipelines in development state will include a `TMP` folder which contains intermediate files for debugging.